 As you are searching for a counsellor or psychotherapist it is important that you make the right choice about who you will work with.
 I hope that the information you find here about me will help you decide whether I might be the right therapist for you.

-I am a member of BACP and UKCP registered counsellor and psychotherapist, completing my five years training to diploma level in 2007 and practicing as a therapist since 2004.
-I am an integrative therapist which means that I have knowledge and experience of a broad range of theoretical perspectives.
-The overall approach in which I was trained is transpersonal which simply means that all aspects of ourselves are included mind, body, spirit and soul.
+I am a MBACP & UKCP registered Counsellor and Psychotherapist adhering to a strict code of ethics which informs my practice for individuals and couples, located in Crofton Park, London SE4.
+I completed my five years training to diploma level in 2007 and I have been practicing as an integrative therapist since 2004 which means that I understand and have experience of applying a broad range of theoretical perspectives which allows us many choices in the ways in which we might work together.
+The overall approach in which I was trained is transpersonal which includes all aspects of ourselves - mind, body, spirit and soul.